alexandreparra/tinyconfig/README.md

 Even though the string type is provided, tinyconfig is best suited for small use cases, one could think of using it for translation, but there are better solutions specifically for that.

-Be careful while storing numbers, a big number may overflow.
+Be careful while storing numbers, a big number stored as a string may overflow when converted to an improper numeric type.

 ### Valid types
 There are only 4 valid types that tinyconfig can work with.